-Carter rejoined the athletics department in September 2009 and has served as Executive Director for the Ole Miss Athletics Foundation since June 2012.
+Carter joined the athletics department in September 2009 and served as Executive Director for the Ole Miss Athletics Foundation since June 2012.
 He received the 2016 Fundraiser of the Year Award from the National Association of Athletic Development Directors (NAADD).

-Under Carter’s guidance, the Foundation has experienced its four highest years for donations, including a record $45.6 million in cash contributions in 2015-16.
-During his tenure, commitments to the Forward Together capital campaign have increased from $62 to $174 million in cash and pledges toward its goal of $200 million.
+Under Carter’s guidance, the Foundation experienced its four highest years for donations, including a record $45.6 million in cash contributions in 2015-16.
+During his tenure, commitments to the Forward Together capital campaign increased from $62 to $180.8 million in cash and pledges toward its goal of $200 million.

-Among the major gifts is an anonymous donation of $3.7 million, which is the largest gift in the history of the Ole Miss Athletics Department by a single individual or organization.
-Carter is also responsible for several other seven-figure gifts including the re-naming of the basketball practice facility to the Tuohy Basketball Center.
-He has also worked with executive level staff to build the vision for facility growth through the Forward Together campaign, which included plans for the $96.5 million Pavilion at Ole Miss.
+Among the major gifts was a $25 million gift from Jerry “Doc” Hollingsworth, which included $10 million in cash, the largest gift in the history of the Ole Miss athletics department by a single individual or organization.
+Carter was also responsible for several other seven-figure gifts including a $3.7 million anonymous gift, and a $2 million gift to the re-name the basketball practice facility to the Tuohy Basketball Center.
+He worked with executive level staff to build the vision for facility growth through the Forward Together campaign, which included plans for the $96.5 million Pavilion at Ole Miss.

 Carter joined the Ole Miss Athletics Foundation after spending the previous year with the UM Foundation, where he worked in donor relations and meeting the financial needs of the School of Business.